Crawford County, Illinois: Politics

 Although Crawford County was solidly Democratic before the Populist-backed candidacy of William Jennings Bryan in 1896, it has since become strongly Republican.
 The last Democrat to gain a majority in the county was Lyndon Johnson in his 1964 landslide, although Bill Clinton won a plurality in 1992.
 Like all the rural Upland South, Crawford County has shown dramatic swings against the Democratic Party in recent elections, with Hillary Clinton’s 22.8 percent in 2016 the worst performance ever by a Democrat.
+President Donald J. Trump won Crawford County by historic landslides in 2016, 2020, and 2024.
+His percentage of the vote, 75.13%, in 2024, was the highest ever received by any presidential candidate in the history of Crawford County.